-PART H: ACTIVITY STATUS AND EMPLOYMENT SEARCH IN THE LAST 7 DAYS.
+PART G: ACTIVITY STATUS AND EMPLOYMENT SEARCH IN THE LAST 7 DAYS

 This part, though seeking information which covers the last 7 days, also concerns those respondents who have reported some occupation over the past 12 months.
 This completes information on current activity, time use and potential labour supply, both for additional as well as replacement work.
+This part is very important and must be administered carefully.

-In Question 1, code the correct occupation number, eg occ 2, occ 3, etc. Remember that occ1 refers to the main occupation while occ2 refers to secondary occupation, etc. Skip to part J if answer to Q4 is 'NO'
+In Question 2, write the correct occupation number, e.g. occ2, occ3, etc. Remember that occ1 refers to the main occupation while occ 2 refers to secondary occupation, etc. If respondent answers "Other occupation" follow the instructions and check that this occupation is reported in parts B-E.